Wingar/TShock/README.md

 TODO:
 =====
 Auto kick based on GeoIP region

 Auto kick based on network latency

-Implement restart function for Mono (WHY IS THIS NOT A THING) Comment everything, holy shit why aren't comments seemingly a thing here.
+Implement restart function for Mono (WHY IS THIS NOT A THING)

-Fix the add users function, so duplicates can't be made (I've found if there's 2 accounts with the same name, it won't allow you to log in at all)
+Comment everything, holy shit why aren't comments seemingly a thing here.

 Implement a proper fucking permissions system.
 Meaning, editable from the outside of the source code.

 On /serverpassword command, have the json config file update with the new password